-Delivery of healthy meals to older adults and disabled younger living in low income housing complexes.
+We deliver healthy meals to over 900 older adults and adults with disabilities living in low income housing complexes.
 View our weekly update on the meals delivery program.

 Essential items like bath tissue, soap, and disinfectants have been scarce.
-With help from staff of Duke’s Community Outreach office and student volunteers, we’ve been able to make deliveries to most of the 16 sites we serve plus the Durham Center for Senior Life.
+With help from staff of Duke’s Community Outreach office and student volunteers, we’ve made deliveries to the 16 sites we serve plus the Durham Center for Senior Life.

-EHD will provide stipends to train and organize resident leaders to encourage COVID-19 prevention measures, promote health education, and connect people to resources.
+EHD is training resident leaders to encourage COVID-19 prevention measures, promote health education, and connect people to resources.
 These Community Health Promoters will receive a stipend for their service through September, thanks to a grant from the Duke-Durham Fund.

-We need help to continue their work beyond September and bolster their efforts for community improvements.
+We need donations to continue to bolster their efforts for community health beyond September.

-EHD has joined with other local agencies to address the digital divide so seniors can order groceries, find resources, and communicate with family and friends.
+EHD has joined with local agencies to help older adults bridge the digital divide so they can order groceries, find resources, and communicate with family and friends.

-For those who cannot use a tablet or computer, even in a common setting, newsletters with updates on COVID-19, information on food access, and more will continue to be delivered.
+For those who cannot use a smart phone, tablet, or computer, we will continue to send newsletters with updates on COVID-19 and information on food and other resources.